declanshanaghy/rizz-power-up/style-guide.md

-# The Dollar Game Style Guide
+# The Rizz Power-Up Style Guide

-> *"In the cosmic dance of vertices and edges, we find not merely a game, but a profound meditation on the interconnectedness of all things, man."* — Anonymous l33tc0dzr sipping a single-origin pour-over
+> *"In the cosmic dance of rizz and cringe, we find not merely a game, but a profound meditation on the interconnectedness of all things, man."* — Anonymous l33tc0dzr sipping a single-origin pour-over

 ## 1. Introduction & Philosophy